JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 By default, the program crashes if Objective-C exceptions reach the Objective-C to Kotlin interop boundry and get to the Kotlin code.

-To make Kotlin properly handle Objective-C exceptions, enable wrapping with the `foreignExceptionMode = objc-wrap`property.
+To propagate Objective-C exceptions to Kotlin, enable wrapping with the `foreignExceptionMode = objc-wrap`property.
 In this case, Objective-C exceptions are translated into Kotlin exceptions that get the `ForeignException` type.

 #### Help resolve linker errors